CLOSED FOR THE SEASON,

 THE SKEPTIC MEADERY

-This 12-acre working peach and apple orchard is your one stop shop for fresh produce and baked goods, as well as weekend cookouts and Friday morning Storytime.
-Our rotating products allow for an exciting variation every week.
+This 12-acre working peach and apple orchard is your one-stop shop for fresh produce and baked goods and family fun including weekend cookouts, Friday morning story time and more!

 Vendor Spotlight